Free3D: Consistent Novel View Synthesis without 3D Representation: Experiments

 We first evaluate \method and other methods on the \texttt{Objaverse} dataset~\cite{deitke2023objaverse,liu2023zero}, where the model is trained.
 Unlike previous work~\cite{liu2023zero,weng2023consistent123,liu2023syncdreamer} which consider only a subset of the test data due to expensive post-processing, we use the \emph{entire test set} of 7,729 3D objects.
 Quantitative results in \cref{tab:main_sota} show that \method outperforms state-of-the-art models.
 This includes Zero123-XL~\cite{objaverseXL} and SyncDreamer~\cite{liu2023syncdreamer}, which are trained on a much larger dataset and with explicit 3D volume representation, respectively.
 While the concurrent Consistent123~\cite{weng2023consistent123} also utilizes a form of multi-view diffusion with cross-view attention, our \method significantly improves the quantitative results ($16\%$ relative improvement on LPIPS) on the large evaluation dataset.
 This suggests that our RCN layer is the primary reason for the observed improvements.

 \paragraph{Qualitative comparison.}

-Qualitative results on various categories are visualized in \cref{fig:sota_obj}. \method achieves better results even under challenging viewpoints with very different categories.
+Qualitative results are visualized in \cref{fig:sota_obj}. \method achieves better results even under challenging viewpoints.
 SyncDreamer~\cite{liu2023syncdreamer} uses an \emph{explicit volumetric representation} representation, but can only generate views with fixed elevation ($30^\circ$), leading to worse results on synthesizing arbitrary target views.
-While the concurrent Consistent123~\cite{weng2023consistent123} aims to improve rendering consistency with a version of multi-view attention, they cannot directly improve pose accuracy.
+While Consistent123~\cite{weng2023consistent123} aims to improve rendering consistency with a version of multi-view attention, they cannot directly improve pose accuracy.
 The Zero123-XL~\cite{objaverseXL} learns to capture pose better than the baseline~\cite{liu2023zero} by training on the larger \texttt{Objaverse-XL}, but the pose is still \emph{not} very accurate.
 Because of the RCN layer, \method shows no such pose errors and results in better images.